tinko26/ao/docs/api/src/ao_sys_xc32_pic32_can/ao_can.h.md

 typedef struct ao_can_reg_t ao_can_reg_t;
 ```

-This type represents the control register set.
+Represents the control register set.

 ## `ao_can_reg_*_t`